AndriiDm05/AndriiDm05/README.md

 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to develop my career, knowledge, skills
 - My hobby is playing chess (1. category) and swimming
+- I have some experience programing in languages such as HTML5, CSS3, JavaScript, JQuery, Bootstrap, SQL, C++, C#, Python (with Flask), PHP
+- Besides, I have experience in working with Visual Studio Code, Notepad++, Visual Studio 2022, phpMyAdmin, Navicat, Figma, Canva, Excel